-The female reproductive system (or female genital system) serves multiple functions: it is responsible for producing the eggs necessary for reproduction, facilitating the occurrence of reproduction, and also for producing the female sex hormones that maintain the reproductive cycle and that play a direct or indirect role elsewhere in the body.
+The female reproductive system (or female genital system) serves multiple functions.
+Firstly, it is responsible for producing the eggs necessary for reproduction, thus facilitating the occurrence of reproduction.
+In addition, it produces the female sex hormones that maintain the reproductive cycle and that play a direct or indirect role elsewhere in the body.

 Functionally speaking, the internal part of the female reproductive system consists of two main parts: the ovaries and the uterus.

 The ovaries of a woman are both gonads and endocrine glands.
 They are analogous to the testes in a man, and they are found in the woman's pelvic cavity, on both sides of the uterus.